Prepare, Apply, & Get Hired

 • Offer a firm handshake

 • Thank the interviewer for their time and consideration.
-Let them know that you look forward to hearing from them.
+Let them know you look forward to hearing from them.

-Though you have completed the interview the process is not over.
 You want to leave a lasting impression on the interviewer:

 • Send a thank you note to the interviewer and any others who assisted you in this process (administrative assistance, receptionist, etc.)